juxor/afaq/markdown/secA5.md

 begun:

-> _"The Anarchists were still in virtual control of Catalonia and the revolution was still in full swing.
-To anyone who had been there since the beginning it probably seemed even in December or January that the revolutionary period was ending; but when one came straight from England the aspect of Barcelona was something startling and overwhelming.
-It was the first time that I had ever been in a town where the working class was in the saddle.
+> _"The Anarchists were still in virtual control of Catalonia and the
+> revolution was still in full swing.
+To anyone who had been there since the
+> beginning it probably seemed even in December or January that the
+> revolutionary period was ending; but when one came straight from England the
+> aspect of Barcelona was something startling and overwhelming.
+It was the
+> first time that I had ever been in a town where the working class was in the
-Practically every building of any size had been seized by the workers and was draped with red flags or with the red and black flag of the Anarchists; every wall was scrawled with the hammer and sickle and with the initials of the revolutionary parties; almost every church had been gutted and its images burnt.
-Churches here and there were being systematically demolished by gangs of workman.
-Every shop and cafe had an inscription saying that it had been collectivised; even the bootblacks had been collectivised and their boxes painted red and black.
-Waiters and shop-walkers looked you in the face and treated you as an equal.
-Servile and even ceremonial forms of speech had temporarily disappeared.
-Nobody said 'Señor' or 'Don' or even 'Usted';
+> saddle.
+Practically every building of any size had been seized by the
+> workers and was draped with red flags or with the red and black flag of the
+> Anarchists; every wall was scrawled with the hammer and sickle and with the
+> initials of the revolutionary parties; almost every church had been gutted
+> and its images burnt.
+Churches here and there were being systematically
+> demolished by gangs of workman.
+Every shop and cafe had an inscription
+> saying that it had been collectivised; even the bootblacks had been
+> collectivised and their boxes painted red and black.
+Waiters and shop-
+> walkers looked you in the face and treated you as an equal.
+Servile and even
+> ceremonial forms of speech had temporarily disappeared.
+Nobody said 'Señor'
-everyone called everyone else 'Comrade' or 'Thou', and said 'Salud!' instead of 'Buenos dias'. . .
-Above all, there was a belief in the revolution and the future, a feeling of having suddenly emerged into an era of equality and freedom.
-Human beings were trying to behave as human beings and not as cogs in the capitalist machine."_ [**Homage to Catalonia**, pp. 2-3]
+> or 'Don' or even 'Usted'; everyone called everyone else 'Comrade' or 'Thou',
+> and said 'Salud!' instead of 'Buenos dias'. . .
+Above all, there was a
+> belief in the revolution and the future, a feeling of having suddenly
+> emerged into an era of equality and freedom.
+Human beings were trying to
+> behave as human beings and not as cogs in the capitalist machine."_ [
+> **Homage to Catalonia** , pp. 2-3]

 The full extent of this historic revolution cannot be covered here.
 It will be discussed in more detail in [Section I.8](secI8.md) of the FAQ.
 All that can